 NEW JERSEY – §39:4-10.2

 Dedication of fines

 Dismissal for purchase – The purpose of a mandatory helmet use law is to ensure that people have and use helmets while bicycling.
-By providing a waiver of a fine for a violation of a mandatory helmet use law if a bicyclist can show the purchase of a helmet a bicyclist is given an incentive to ensure they can comply with the law in the future.
+By providing a waiver of a fine for a violation of a mandatory helmet use law, if a bicyclist can show the purchase of a helmet, a bicyclist is given the incentive to ensure they can comply with the law in the future.

 (b)(2) “If a person receives a citation … a [ judge] shall dismiss the charges if the person prior to or at the person’s hearing displays evidence of acquisition of a helmet … [judge].
 Sufficient evidence shall include a receipt mailed to the appropriate court officer which evidences purchase or transfer of such a helmet from another helmet owner, evidenced by a notarized letter.”